youtube/spfjs/README.md

 $ cp build/spf.js YOUR_JS_DIR/
 ```

-Running `make` will downloaded needed packages.
+Running `make` will download needed packages.
 You will need Python and Java
 installed to build and compile.

 Then, add the script to your page and initialize SPF: